kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO Add loads of example Forth code
 TODO Add keyboard macro defs on function keys
-TODO Due to bad performance of the parser (???) need to look at compiler TODO EDIT word which allows edit of item on tos - word added but does not copy from stack TODO add more editing features
+TODO Due to bad performance of the parser (???) need to look at compiler TO TEST EDIT word which allows edit of item on tos - word added but does not copy from stack TODO add more editing features
 TODO fix editor bugs
 TODO update schematics with 4x40 LCD and the location of the spare E link